henry123-boy/CV_SUMMARIES/NeRF_Relevant_Comments.md

   strengthness:

-                 1、relative good pose estimation; (which does not use any matching methods)
+                 1、relative good pose estimation; (which does not use any matching methods);

+                 2、the project owns a very clear and rational structure;

 + NeRF--
 + NeRF++